Pavani Reddy: Career

-2023–present: Breakthrough with Thunivu

-Pavani appeared in the high talked action film Thunivu (2023) opposing actor Ajith Kumar and Manju Warrier in the film.
-She was cast as one of the lead female roles in the film and was highly credited for her acting performance as a "bank robber" in the film.
+Pavani appeared in the action film Thunivu (2023).
+She was cast as a "bank robber" in the film.

 Personal life

 She began dating Telugu actor Pradeep Kumar in 2016 after appearing in the Tamil television series Pasamalar.
 The pair were engaged in a ceremony in Hyderabad during late November 2016.
-She got married on February 14, 2017, marking the Valentine's Day.
-On May 17.
-2017, Pradeep committed suicide and was found dead at his house in Puppalguda, Hyderabad.
+She got married on 14 February 2017, marking the Valentine's Day.
+On 17 May 2017, Pradeep committed suicide and was found dead at his house in Puppalguda, Hyderabad.